MDimas27/rwid-scraper-source-https/README.md

-# FLASK STARTING
+# rwid scraper source
-Thank's for using flask starting
+Thank's for using rwid scraper source

 # Table of contents
 1. Get started on local